Proportionally Representative Clustering: Introduction

-\paragraph{Contributions} In contrast to traditional optimization objectives in clustering and centroid selection, we take an axiomatic fairness perspective.
-We first identify a potential shortcoming of some recently introduced concepts that {aim to capture proportional fairness for clustering;} in particular, we show how the concepts do not capture an aspect they attempt to capture.
-We then propose a new {axiom} called \emph{proportional representative fairness (PRF)}, which is our central conceptual contribution.
 We propose PRF {for both the unconstrained and discrete clustering setting.} We discuss how PRF overcomes some of the drawbacks of the previously introduced concepts.
-In particular, it implies unanimous proportionality, which can be viewed as a minimal requirement of proportional fairness.
-PRF has several {other} desirable features {: a PRF outcome is guaranteed to exist, the axiom does not require a} preset specification of protected groups and {it is} robust to outliers and multiplicative scaling.
-We show that none of the traditional clustering algorithms {or} new algorithms for fair clustering satisfy PRF.
-We design polynomial-time algorithms to achieve PRF both in the unconstrained {and} discrete settings.\footnote{The results for unconstrained and discrete settings are incomparable in the following sense. {The guarantee of existence of a fair outcome in the discrete setting guarantees the existence of a fair outcome in the unconstrained setting; however, a polynomial-time algorithm for computing a fair outcome in the discrete setting does not apply the same for the unconstrained setting.} } {Finally, w}e experimentally compare our algorithm with two standard algorithms and show that it performs especially well when the mean square distance of the agents is {calculated based on their distance from not only the closest center but also the next $j$-closest centers (for large $j$).}
+In particular, it implies{ the minimal requirement of} unanimous proportionality.
+PRF has several {other} desirable features{: a PRF outcome is guaranteed to exist, the axiom does not require a} preset specification of protected groups and {it is} robust to outliers and multiplicative scaling.
+We show that none of the traditional clustering algorithms {or} previously introduced algorithms for fair clustering satisfy PRF.